thkukuk/containers-mailserver/spamassassin/README.md

 ## Data persistence

 The updated database is not stored in a persistence way, it will be updated at every start again.
-Except a volume for /var/lib/
+Except a volume for /var/lib/spamassassin is created and provided.

 ## Supported environment variables:
 - `DEBUG=0|1`		Enables debug mode